MicrosoftDocs/visualstudio-docs/docs/extensibility/adding-an-lsp-extension.md

 ### Content Type Definition

 Currently the only way to load your LSP-based language server extension is by file content type.
-That is, when defining your language client class (which implements [ILanguageClient](/dotnet/api/microsoft.visualstudio.languageserver.client.ilanguageclient?view=visualstudiosdk-2017)), you need to define the types of files that, when opened, cause your extension to load.
-If no files that match your defined content type are opened, then your extension will not load.
+That is, when defining your language client class (which implements [ILanguageClient](/dotnet/api/microsoft.visualstudio.languageserver.client.ilanguageclient?view=visualstudiosdk-2017)), you will need to define the types of files that, when opened, will cause your extension to load.
+If no files that match your defined content type are opened, then your extension will not be loaded.

 This is done through defining one or more ContentTypeDefinition classes: